shaungallagher/derived-attributes/README.md

 | `is_green`  | `_color`   | `=`      | `green`    | `record_color` | `["_color", "_id"]` |

 When a trigger evaluates to `True`, an action name and optional parameters are passed to an event handler, which can further process the event.

+For an example of how to use Derived Triggers in a real-world scenario, see [examples](https://github.com/shaungallagher/derived-attributes/tree/main/examples).